 Plans and Pricing

-Discounts are available for extended membership terms, but unless you need to build a large team or are using it as a recruiter, it shouldn’t take you that long to find a suitable selection.
+Unless you need to build a large team or are using it as a recruiter, it shouldn’t take you more than a month or maybe two at the most to find a suitable selection.

 For instance, I posted a virtual assistant job recently and was inundated with responses overnight.
 From more than 70 candidates, I picked my top 10 to send some trial tasks.
 Five or six completed those and I picked my top 2 for a Skype video interview.
 All done in less than a week.

-As an alternative, you can get OnlineJobs.ph access for “free” if you buy into the Replace Myself training program, starting at $97 per month.
+As an alternative, you can get OnlineJobs.ph access for “free” if you buy into the Replace Myself training program, which starts at $97 per month.

 Virtual Assistant Tracking